Piggy-Cat-bit-shadow/TrustTunnel/CONFIGURATION.md

 ## Runtime Configuration

-### Hot Reloading TLS Hosts
+### Hot Reloading TLS Hosts and Subscription Settings

-Send `SIGHUP` to the endpoint process to reload TLS hosts settings without restart:
+Send `SIGHUP` to the endpoint process to reload TLS hosts settings and the optional `[subscription]` section without restart:

 ```bash
 kill -HUP $(pidof trusttunnel_endpoint)
 ```

-This reloads the TLS hosts settings file specified at startup.
+This reloads the TLS hosts file and the `[subscription]` section of `vpn.toml` specified at startup.
+If the new `[subscription]` section fails to parse or validate, the previously loaded subscription configuration is kept and a warning is logged.

 ### Systemd Service